 4. Reduce Inflammation

 Chronic infections are also a common source of inflammation in the body.
-Common infections include H. pylori, Blastocystis hominis and Candida, but there are numerous potential infections that can be root causes as well.
+[13] Common infections I see in those with Hashimoto’s include H. pylori, Blastocystis hominis, and Candida, but there are numerous potential infections that can be root causes as well.

 6. Build Resilience with Supplements

-Adaptogenic herbs are any natural herb products that supplement the body’s ability to deal with stressors.
-In order to be considered an adaptogen, an herb must possess several qualities.
-First, the herb must be non toxic to the patient at normal doses.
+Adaptogenic herbs are any natural herb products that support the body’s ability to deal with stressors.
+[15] In order to be considered an adaptogen, an herb must possess three main qualities.
+First, the herb must be non-toxic to the patient at normal doses.
 Secondly, the herb should help the entire body to cope with stress.
 Finally, the herb should help the body to return to “normal” regardless of how stress is currently affecting the person’s functioning.
 In other words, an adaptogenic herb needs to be able to both tone down overactive systems and boost underactive systems in the body.
 Adaptogens are thought to normalize the hypothalamic-pituitary-adrenal (HPA) axis.
+[16]

-Adaptogenic herbs include: Ashwagandha, astragalus, reishi mushroom, dang shen, eleuthero, ginseng, jiaogulan, licorice, maca, schizandra, spikenard, and suma.
+Adaptogenic herbs include: ashwagandha, astragalus, reishi mushroom, dang shen, eleuthero, ginseng, jiaogulan, licorice, maca, schisandra, spikenard, and suma.
 These are examples of herbs that may increase the body’s ability to resist stress, and have been helpful in relieving adrenal dysfunction when used in combination with vitamins and minerals.

-Pantothenic acid and Biotin (vitamins in the “B” family) deficiency in particular have been linked to decreased adrenal function in animals and humans.
+In particular, deficiencies in pantothenic acid and biotin (vitamins in the “B” family), have been linked to decreased adrenal function in animals and humans.
+[17]

-Vitamin C is an important antioxidant that helps support the adrenals, mitochondria, collagen production, and the eradication of Epstein-barr viral infections, along with many other potential viruses.
+Vitamin C is an important antioxidant that helps support the adrenals, mitochondria, collagen production, and the suppression of a reactivated Epstein-Barr virus infection, along with many other potential viruses.
+[18] It’s easy to see how stress can make us vulnerable to catching everything that’s going around, as well as to latent infections reactivating in our bodies.

-While some may wish to obtain these supplements from natural whole food sources, due to gut issues, people with Hashimoto’s usually have an impaired ability to extract vitamins and minerals from food.
+While some may wish to obtain these nutrients from natural whole food sources, this is not always possible.
+This is due to gut issues, which can usually result in people with Hashimoto’s having an impaired ability to extract vitamins and minerals from food.

-I included Ashwagandha in the blend, as ashwagandha has research-supported benefits for thyroid health.
-Please note, ashwagandha is a nightshade, so if you have nightshade sensitivity, you may be sensitive to ashwagandha.
-(However, some people may only be sensitive to certain nightshades and may tolerate it).
+I included ashwagandha in the blend, as ashwagandha has research-supported benefits for thyroid health.
+A 2018 study examined the effect of ashwagandha on people with elevated TSH levels over a period of eight weeks, and found that compared to the control group, the TSH levels of participants receiving ashwagandha improved significantly, as did T3 and T4 levels, effectively normalizing thyroid function.
+[19] Please note, ashwagandha is a nightshade, so if you have nightshade sensitivity, you may be sensitive to ashwagandha.
+(However, some people may only be sensitive to certain nightshades and may tolerate it.)

 I also added licorice to this blend.
 Licorice was one of the herbs that helped me the most in overcoming fatigue.
 Licorice root extract prevents the breakdown of cortisol into inactive cortisone.
 Thus, it keeps our cortisol around longer, giving us more energy.
 It may be helpful for those with low cortisol and low blood pressure.
 Please note, it should not be used by those with water retention or high blood pressure.

-I generally recommend using the ABC’s long-term, as life is inevitably full of stress.
+I generally recommend using the ABCs long-term, as life is inevitably full of stress.
 For added convenience, you can subscribe to get Adrenal Support delivered straight to your door on a monthly or bimonthly basis.
-As a bonus, the Subscribe & Save option will give you a 10% off discount!

 Additional Supportive Nutrients